hyperion-cs/dhaf/README.md

 # Dhaf as a service, automatically started at OS startup
 This is done e.g. via [Systemd](https://en.wikipedia.org/wiki/Systemd) on Linux.
 For Windows you can use [Windows service](https://en.wikipedia.org/wiki/Windows_service).
 The templates can be found in the `templates` folder of the current repository.

+# Some tips for dhaf cooking
+- Do not host dhaf cluster nodes on the same servers as your web service;
+- It is possible (and logical) to place the etcd nodes in the same place as dhaf;
+- Number of nodes etcd should not be less than three (then it is possible to survive the fall of one of the nodes).
+Read more [here](https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance);
+- The number of dhaf nodes should be at least two, but considering that they usually work in the same place as etcd, it is logical to make them three as well.
+However, even with a two-node cluster, dhaf can survive a failure of one of the nodes;
+- For a dhaf cluster node (even in combination with etcd) the cheapest virtual server (including cloud servers) is enough, because the load on it is minimal due to the fact that it is not engaged in serving a bunch of users - it deals with the health of your web service;
+- Locate dhaf cluster nodes (and etcd) at different providers in different data centers.
+This prevents you from having to deal with the unpleasant situation where one of the providers has its entire infrastructure down.
+Also, nodes should be geographically located where you expect to use your service (i.e. in terms of the network "bring" nodes closer to real users);
+- The entry points for the web service in the dhaf configuration should be at least two, but perhaps this is obvious;
+- If you have a desire and/or need to load balance, that is not what dhaf is for.
+Its purpose is to provide a working entry point into a web service, and it is by no means a (reverse) proxy server.
+So, if there is a need for the above, then the entry points in the dhaf configuration should be servers with e.g. [HAProxy](https://en.wikipedia.org/wiki/HAProxy) (or its equivalent), whose functionality is designed to do just that.

 # Terminology
 - Failover — emergency switching of the entry point in automatic mode;
 - Switchover — knowingly manually switching entry points (for maintenance, testing, etc.);